Frequently Asked Questions About the Family Reunification Parole Processes

 No. The family reunification parole processes are available by invitation only to petitioners of approved Form I-130 who have an address that is inside the United States.
 At this time, invitations will not be sent to petitioners with addresses outside the United States.

 Q10.
 Is there a cost to file Form I-134A?

 No. There is no fee to file Form I-134A.
-Neither the petitioner nor the beneficiary need to pay a fee to file the Form I-134A, obtain a travel authorization, or receive a parole decision.
-After an I-134A is confirmed, beneficiaries will need to pay any fees required by their panel physician to complete the required medical exam.
-Beware of any scams or potential exploitation by anyone who asks for money associated with participation in these processes.
+Neither the petitioner nor the beneficiary needs to pay a fee to file the Form I-134A, obtain a travel authorization, or be considered for parole.
+After a Form I-134A is confirmed, beneficiaries will need to pay any fees required by their panel physician to complete the required medical examination.
+Beware of any scams or potential exploitation by anyone who asks for money associated with participation in these family reunification parole processes.

 Q11.
 I want to submit Form I-134A on behalf of a family of 4.
 Can I file 1 Form I-134A for the entire family?